The Psychology of High-Converting Landing Pages | A Must-Know For Business Owners!

 Psychological Insight: The Von Restorff Effect suggests that elements that stand out are more likely to be remembered and acted upon.

-7. Minimizing Friction: Reducing Cognitive Load for Seamless Conversions
+7. Minimizing Friction: Reducing Cognitive Load For Seamless Conversions

 Too many choices, distractions, or unnecessary steps create friction and drive visitors away.